-CBD has been used for decades -- particularly in the forms of hemp and cannabis.
+CBD Oil has been used for decades -- particularly in the forms of hemp and cannabis.
 However, the stigma associated with these forms of consumption meant that many people wrote it off as a passing trend.

 In addition to this, anecdotal evidence shows that CBD could have a host of health benefits.
-For example, a growing number of professional athletes are turning to CBD for pain management, and to aid their recovery times.
+For example, a growing number of professional athletes are turning to CBD for relief management, and to aid their recovery times.

 At present, the anecdotal evidence might seem indisputable.
-That being said, when it comes to CBD and pain, scientific evidence has yet to catch up.
+That being said, when it comes to CBD Oil and pain, scientific evidence has yet to catch up.

 We know that with CBD's rise in popularity, many scientists and researchers have explored its benefits.
 However, much of this exclusively involves animal-related studies.
-While the results are promising, more research needs to be done -- centring human beings and CBD.
+While the results are promising, more research needs to be done -- centering human beings and CBD.